 How are costs and billing covered?

-All work done, and costs incurred, in a shared workspace are covered under the original workspace Billing Project.
-This may be fine if all your collaborators are working in the same lab or wit the same grant.
-You may need to assign more restrictive roles (i.e. non-compute) for others when sharing.
+The original workspace billing project covers all work done, and costs incurred, in a shared workspace.
+This may be fine if all your collaborators are working in the same lab or with the same grant.
+You may need to assign more restrictive roles (i.e., non-compute) to others when sharing.
 For an alternative to sharing with different implications for costs and billing, see this article on cloning a workspace.

 Step-by-step guide to sharing workspaces in Terra